 Every pregnancy has a certain baseline risk of birth defects, and a drug is judged based on whether it increases this risk percentage.
 Multiple studies demonstrate the safety of omeprazole during pregnancy.
 A study on 113 pregnant women exposed to omeprazole did not show any increased risk of birth defects (6).

 A large study from Denmark (840,000 births) could not establish any significant link between PPI usage in the first trimester of pregnancy and birth defects (7) (8).
 When tested in rats and rabbits, omeprazole at doses corresponding to 5.6 to 56 times higher than in humans showed loss of fetus and pregnancy complications (9).
-These findings may indicate that the prescribed dosages of omeprazole are unlikely to cause any adverse effects.
+These findings may indicate that the prescribed doses of omeprazole are unlikely to cause any adverse effects on maternal health.

 Does Taking Omeprazole In Pregnancy Cause A Miscarriage?

 Studies reveal no additional risk of spontaneous abortion (miscarriage) with omeprazole use.
 A meta-analysis of published studies using data of 1530 pregnant women exposed to omeprazole found no association with drug use and miscarriage (10).

 Does Omeprazole Cause Stillbirth, Preterm Birth, Or Low Birth Weight?